 - Identify any defects and administer their rectification.

 The built works need to be certified by the Council or an independent certifier to make sure they are built correctly and according to regulations.
-Your architect generally acts as your representative here too and will keep you informed along the way.
+Your architect generally acts as your representative here, too, and will keep you informed along the way.

 Choosing an architect